-Saher received a Bachelor of Science in Biology from Toronto Metropolitan University in 2022 (Formerly Ryerson University).
-Her Honour’s Thesis research explored the impacts of altered lighting conditions on Crocus sativus (saffron) and Cannabis sativa development.
-To explore more evolutionary questions, she has switched model systems to Drosophila and is enjoying observing flies’ (sometimes unexpected) behavior.
-She is now hoping to understand the intersection of sexual selection, local adaptation, and migration of flies and how this may lead to fitness changes over generations.
-When she isn’t in the lab, Saher enjoys reading, watching movies, spending time with family and friends, and having many cups of coffee.
+Saher received an Honour’s Bachelor of Science in Biology from Toronto Metropolitan University in 2022 (Formerly Ryerson University).
+Her honour’s thesis research explored the impacts of altered lighting conditions on Crocus sativus (saffron) and Cannabis sativa (cannabis) development.
+To explore more evolutionary questions, she has switched model systems to Drosophila and is enjoying observing flies’ (sometimes unexpected) behaviour.
+She is currently hoping to understand the roles of sexual selection and immigration in rapid adaptation to novel environments in an invasive species (Drosophila suzukii) and how this may lead to fitness changes over generations.
+When she isn’t in the lab, Saher enjoys reading, watching movies, spending time with family and friends, and having many cups of coffee!

-Michaela is a third-year undergraduate student at UofT majoring in Fundamental Genetics and Its Applications as well as Genome Biology, with a future goal to go to graduate school.
-She is an ROP student studying the effect of social environment on sexually selected traits in Drosophila Suzukii.
+Michaela is a fourth-year undergraduate student at UofT majoring in Fundamental Genetics and Its Applications as well as Genome Biology, with a future goal to go to graduate school.
+She is a research student studying the effect of sexual selection on behavioural isolation and sexual displays in Drosophila suzukii.
 When not on campus, she enjoys reading, drawing and photography.

 You?
 MSc or PhD Student